jbx-protocol/juice-docs/docs/dev/learn/glossary/redemption-rate.md

 * A redemption rate of 0% will completely disable redemptions, meaning tokens cannot be redeemed.
 * A redemption rate of `x`% where 0% < `x` < 100% will leave some assets in the treasury to share between those who wait longer to redeem.
 The smaller the `x`, the fewer assets can be reclaimed (*see note below*).
 * A project can set a different redemption rate that takes effect only when the project's current funding cycle has an active [ballot](ballot.md).
+* Redemptions incur a JBX membership fee when the redemption rate (or [ballot](ballot.md) redemption rate) is less than 100%.
+This fee can be set anywhere between 0% and 5%.

 <details>